RenderKit/embree/README.md

 the packet) passed to the callback matches the initial ray packet.
 However, under some circumstances these properties are guaranteed, and whether this is the case can be queried using `rtcGetDeviceProperty`.
-When performing ray queries using the stream API such as `rtcIntersect1M`, `rtcIntersect1Mp`, `rtcIntersectNM`, or `rtcIntersectNp` the order of rays and ray packet size of the callback function might change to either 1, 4, 8, or 16.

 For many usage scenarios, repacking and re-ordering of rays does not cause difficulties in implementing the callback function.
 However,